 SERVING YOUR CHICKEN BREAST

 - Add some color to the plate.
-Chicken is the perfect protein to pair with salad, some fresh or frozen veggies, potatoes, rolls and more!
+Chicken is the perfect protein to pair with salad, some fresh or frozen veggies, potatoes, rustic bread, and more!

 HOW TO STORE CHICKEN BREAST